hs1063/580_final/README.md

 #### Authors: Yudi Chen (yc1000); Xinyue Ji (xj82); Hanjing Shi (hs1063); Ke Shi (ks1837)

 ## Introduction of Github
+code: this folder includes all Python files for EDA, model architecture, and evaluation
+data: this folder includes all datasets that we utilized in the research
+img: all pictures that generated from the research process and be utilized in the analysis presentation and report
+test_result: test dataset with predicted scores
+validation_result: validation dataset with predicted scores The presentation slides and reports (README.md) are inlcuded

 ## Methodology utilized
 **Introduction and EDA**